muneebuahmad/dotfiles/README.md

 3. Restart the terminal and run: **nvm use node**
 4. Confirm you're using the latest node and nvm by running **node -v** and **npm -v**

-## Install BetterTouchTool
-TO DO

 ## Install VS Code extensions
-TO DO
+1. Download the "Anonymous Pro" font and install it: https://www.marksimonson.com/fonts/view/anonymous-pro
+2. Install the "Settings Sync" extension in VS Code by Shan Khan (https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync#:~:text=Login%20GitHub%20on%20Browser%20and,Skip%20to%20create%20new%20Gist.)
+3. Log in to Github through the extension
+4. Use (shift-option-d) to download the latest settings (this includes all extensions, keybinds and themes).
+Use (shift-option-u) to upload any changes to settings later on.

 ## Extra Settings

+1. Install lite-server and eslint globally: **npm install -g lite-server eslint**
-1. Create a SSH key to use
+2. Create a SSH key to use
    1. **ssh-keygen -t rsa -b 4096 -C ‚Äústudent@example.com‚Äù**
    2. **ssh-add ~/.ssh/id_rsa**
-2. To keep git from asking you for your credentials everytime you want to perform an action, run **git config --global credential.helper store**
+3. To keep git from asking you for your credentials everytime you want to perform an action, run **git config --global credential.helper store**